jundalisay/superb/content/en/research/mohammad/quran/sura-009a.md

 89. He said, “Your prayer has been answered, so go straight, and do not follow the path of those who do not know.”
-90. And We delivered the Children of Israel across the sea.
+90. And We delivered the Jews
+across the sea.
 Pharaoh and his troops pur- sued them, defiantly and aggressively.
 Until, when he was about to drown, he said, “I be- lieve that there is no god except the One the
-Children of Israel believe in, and I am of those who submit.”
+Jews believe in, and I am of
+those who submit.”
 91. Now?
 When you have rebelled before, and been of the mischief-makers?